 Non-economic damages include compensation for the pain and suffering the deceased endured prior to death.
 Additionally, family members may seek compensation for the loss of companionship the deceased would have provided.

-Insurance companies and corporate attorneys know that wrongful death claims can be very expensive.
+Insurance companies and corporate lawyers know that wrongful death claims can be very expensive.
 They often fight very hard to deny victims' families compensation or try to reduce the compensation they pay.
-Your attorney has the experience needed to prove your case deserves compensation and the experience negotiating to ensure you get a fair settlement.
+Your lawyer has the experience needed to prove your case deserves compensation and the experience negotiating to ensure you get a fair settlement.

 Call Odegaard Kovacich Snipes today to schedule your free consultation.
 Our Montana wrongful death lawyers will listen to you and treat you with the care and dignity you deserve.
 Odegaard Kovacich Snipes receives recognition from many prestigious organizations as one of the best law offices in Montana and the nation.